GLOBUS 2017 TERMS & CONDITIONS

-47. Porterage for one suitcase per person travelling is included in the holiday price.
+47. Porterage for one suitcase per person travelling is included in the holiday price, except where porterage is not offered.
 Airport and train station porterage is not included.
 Your single bag should not exceed the dimensions of 76x53x28cm (30”x21”x11”) and weight of 22kg (50lbs).
 We are unable to accept a second suitcase or any luggage exceeding these limits.
 Some holidays have more restrictive regulations than these listed above.
 Please refer to your Travel Documents for applicable regulations.

 48. Size and weight limitations for carry-on and checked baggage vary from airline to airline and even according to destination, and are becoming more restrictive.
 Most airlines charge fees for checked baggage and these fees are not included in the airfare or the holiday package price.
 Please check with your airline(s) directly for baggage information, regulations and fees.
 The Company is not responsible for additional fees imposed by air carriers for baggage.
 Regulations within most airports require that travellers handle their own luggage through customs.